 However… How much is an online portfolio important?
 How to build an online portfolio as a newbie developer?

-Is this type of strategy the one you should be really be focusing to boost your career?
+Is this type of strategy the one you should be really be focusing to boost your career and become a sought-after software engineer?
 What are other alternatives for you to implement that could have a much greater impact on your strategy?

 Watch this video and find out!